morningspace/capabilities-shim-gitops/docs/using-crossplane-in-gitops-3.md

 ## Health Check

-To check the desired state in git and ask Argo CD to synchronize it is just one side.
+To check the desired state in git and ask Argo CD synchronize it is just one side.
 The other side is to ensure what you deployed is healthy by checking the actual state in target cluster.

 Argo CD provides built-in health assessment for several kubernetes resources.
 It can be further customized by writing your own health checks in Lua code.
 This is useful if you have a custom resource for which Argo CD does not have a built-in health check.
 You may find the more you rely on Argo CD for resource health check, the less you go back to check that by using kubectl from command line.